Ivan-Berezyanskiy/LibroLink/README.md

 venv\Scripts\activate
 pip install -r requirements.txt
 ```
-Create .env file in root directory and store there your
+Create .env file in the root directory and store there your
 SECRET_KEY, BOT_TOKEN and TELEGRAM_CHAT_ID
 like shown in .env_sample